peter88213/apptk/README.md

 # apptk
-A MCV application framework using tkinter
+A MVC application framework using tkinter